 Pay your deposit.
 Visit the ConnectCarolina campus portal and click on “Login to Student Center.”
-Log in with your ONYEN.
-Scroll down to “Admissions”, click on the link to view your decision, accept your admission offer, and pay the $250 enrollment deposit.
+Log in with your Onyen.
+Scroll down to “Admissions”, click on the link to view your decision, accept your admission offer, and pay the non-refundable $250 enrollment deposit.

 Check your UNC email address.
 Once you have created an Onyen and Onyen password, a UNC email account will be automatically created for you.
 Your email address will be firstname.lastname@example.org.

 Should you ever need to manually signup for the email service, please visit the Email Self Service Tool (selfservice.unc.edu).

 We will send all official university correspondence to your UNC email.

 What to do before you arrive on campus: